Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 FAQs About Rami al-Jamarat

-Yes, Rami al-Jamarat is mandatory for all pilgrims performing the Hajj pilgrimage.
+Yes, Ramy al-Jamarat is mandatory for all pilgrims performing the Hajj pilgrimage.
 It is one of the integral rituals of Hajj and involves the symbolic Stoning of three pillars representing Satan.

 It is generally not permissible for someone else to be stoned on behalf of another person as a legal punishment.
 However, during the Hajj pilgrimage, if someone cannot carry out the Stoning due to serious illness, insanity, unconsciousness, or other unbearable hardship, another person can perform the act on their behalf.
 This is only allowed if the person believes they cannot carry out the Stoning during the ritual period.
 For more specific guidance, please consult a reliable religious authority.